Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

+Under certain conditions, quasi-isometries between RAAGs preserve a collection of subspaces, called standard flats.
+Kim and Koberda \cite{kim2013embedability} introduced the notion of extension complexes, which is a simplicial complex encoding the coarse intersecting pattern of standard flats in RAAGs.
+They are quasi-isometry invariants for large class of RAAGs.

+For RAAGs with finite outer automorphism groups considered in \cite{MR2421136,raagqi1}, it is proved that any automorphism $\alpha$ of the extension complex induces a canonically defined bijection $\alpha'$ of the underlying RAAG which preserves enough structure for application to quasi-isometric classification.
+We will refer the map $\alpha'$ as the ``reconstruction map'', as the map is closely related to reconstructing the RAAG from intrinsic combinatorial structure of its extension complex (the precise definition of $\alpha'$ is in Section~\ref{sec:visible}).
+This is also a natural extension of classical reconstruction problems (e.g. a theorem of Darboux says that any straight line preserving bijection of Euclidean spaces must be affine) to the context of RAAGs.
+Note however the map $\alpha'$ is typically very far away from being a left multiplication or an isometry, so this can be viewed as a weak analogue of what happens in step two of the two cases discussed above.

-Similar scheme appears in the study of quasi-isometries between right-angled Artin groups (RAAG).
-In certain cases, one can reconstruct a map between RAAG's from a given isomorphism of the associated right-angled buildings or extension complexes \cite{MR2421136,raagqi1}.
-However, the situation is different from the above cases in the following aspects: \begin{enumerate} \item The existence of the reconstruction map relies on strong assumption of the outer automorphism groups of the RAAG's.
-One can easily find an interesting case where such reconstruction map can not exist. \item Even if the reconstruction map exists, it may not be as nice as before.
-This is due to the fact that RAAG's may not \textquotedblleft branch\textquotedblright\ as much as symmetric spaces, thick Euclidean buildings or mapping class groups.
+For RAAGs with infinite outer automorphism, the situation could be much worse: \begin{enumerate} \item It is possible that there are no well-defined reconstruction maps (in the sense of Section~\ref{sec:visible}). \item Even if the reconstruction map exists, it may not preserve as much structure as before.
+This is due to the fact that RAAGs may not \textquotedblleft branch\textquotedblright\ as much as symmetric spaces, thick Euclidean buildings or mapping class groups.
 Extra conditions are needed to make the reconstruction map \textquotedblleft nice\textquotedblright, and such cases are studied in \cite{MR2421136,raagqi1}. \end{enumerate}

-One goal of this paper is to deal with the above issues.
-We will first identify the largest class of RAAG's such that the reconstruction map always exists, and study their rigidity properties.
-Then we will introduce another class of RAAG's, where the reconstruction map fails to exist, and indicate how to get around this issue.
-It turns out that ideas from cubulation are relevant.
+In this paper we show that quasi-isometric classification results could still be obtained despite these two challenges.
+We study two classes of RAAGs in this paper.
+The first class is the largest class of RAAGs such that the reconstruction map exists with respect to automorphisms of extension complexes.
+Then we will introduce another class of RAAGs, where the reconstruction map fails to exist, and indicate how to get around this issue.
+It turns out that ideas from cubulation theory are relevant.